mgermaine93/album-artwork-finder/README.md

 Basic Artwork grabber is functional for now.
 Next big-picture steps/user stories include:

 - Perform the current functionality, but with:
-  - Multiple hard-coded search terms.
+  - Multiple hard-coded search terms (DONE)
   - User-inputted search term(s).
   - Search terms retrieved from a file that is provided (ultimate goal).
 - Perform the current functionality, but have the program: